Preliminary Incubation Count for Measuring Raw Milk Quality

 The Preliminary Incubation (PI) Count for measuring the quality of raw milk has become increasingly popular since the production of quality milk is the number one goal of dairy farmers and cooperatives.
 The PI test is especially sensitive to psychrotrophic bacteria.
 These particular bacteria can grow at colder temperatures, which is why dairy processors are encouraging farmers to maintain a low PI count.

-Diligence in monitoring raw milk by using inline process sampling and rigorous testing protocols are required for quality assurance.
+Quality assurance requires diligence in monitoring raw milk by using inline process sampling and rigorous testing protocols.
 Standard Plate Count (SPC) measures the overall bacterial quality of raw milk and is used extensively for regulation and premium payment programs.
 Additional raw milk testing is often done to determine eligibility for premium payments or as an added quality assurance tool.

 Why is PI count testing a helpful tool?